cyberbit/telem/README.md

 ```

 ## Output Adapters
 You will need to set up a free account on Grafana Cloud to use the Grafana output.
 The methodology utilizes [InfluxDB's line protocol](https://grafana.com/docs/grafana-cloud/data-configuration/metrics/metrics-influxdb/push-from-telegraf/).
+A more detailed guide for Grafana is planned once a stable release is ready.
 ```lua
 -- hello world
 telem.output.helloWorld()